flaneurette/Artisan/README.md

 # Requirements
 - PHP >= 7.2, MySQL, mod_rewrite.
-  Although Artisan was able to run on lower versions of PHP.
-However, PHP 8 is supported and recommended.
+  Although Artisan was able to run on lower versions of PHP, PHP 8 is supported and recommended.
 - Up-to-date OpenSSL (or other SSL/TLS toolkit)
 - MySQL STRICT_TRANS_TABLES need to be disabled, if not Artisan will not work properly.